s-j-pearce/Application-Program-Interfaces/P1/README.md

 # Relationship between an API and a software development kit (SDK)
+### What is API?

+API is an interface that allows software programs to interact with each other.
+It defines a set of rules that should be followed by the programs to communicate with each other.
+APIs generally specify how the routines, data structures, etc. should be defined in order for two applications to communicate.
+APIs differ in the functionality provided by them.
+There are general APIs that provide library functionalities of a programming language such as the Java API.
+There are also APIs that provides specific functionalities such as the Google Maps API.
+There are also language dependent APIs, which could only be used by a specific programming language.
+Furthermore, there are language independent APIs that could be used with several programming languages.
+APIs needs to be implemented very carefully by exposing only the required functionality or data to the outside, while keeping the other parts of the application inaccessible.
+Usage of APIs has become very popular in the internet.
+It has become very common to allow some of the functionality and data through an API to the outside on the Web.
+This functionality can be combined to offer an improved functionality to the users.

+### What is SDK?

+SDK is a set of tools that can be used to develop software applications targeting a specific platform.
+SDKs include tools, libraries, documentation and sample code that would help a programmer to develop an application.
+Most of the SDKs could be downloaded from the internet and many of the SDKs are provided free to encourage the programmers to use the SDK‘s programming language.
+Some widely used SDKs are Java SDK (JDK) that includes all the libraries, debugging utilities, etc., which would make writing programs much easier in Java.
+SDKs make the life of a software developer easy, since there is no need to look for components/ tools that are compatible with each other and all of them are integrated in to a single package that is easy to install.

+### Difference between an API and SDK:

 An API is an interface that allows software programs to interact with each other, whereas a SDK is a set of tools that can be used to develop software applications targeting a specific platform.
 The simplest version of a SDK could be an API that contains some files required to interact with a specific programming language.
 So an API can be seen as a simple SDK without all the debugging support, etc.